 Utena - Sailor Moon

 By the magic of perseverance, I watched all 200 episodes of the 1990s Sailor Moon, plus the three movies and a few appendages.
 I can’t recommend it.
 The creative enemies and ridiculous attack names are not enough to make up for long tedious stretches of monster-of-the-week with predictable fights.
 The world is made up of vague elements like “darkness” and “energy”, and the various powers have whatever relative strength the plot calls for at the moment, with no underlying rationale.
-And, forgive the nitpick, it bothered me that Jupiter was counted as an inner planet.
+And, forgive the nitpick, it bothered me that Jupiter counts as an inner planet.

 Stay away from the Sailors.
 Wherever they go, danger appears.